RECTOR-LABS/garuda-spark-blockchain/docs/bounty-analysis.md

 - Test extensively (no broken buttons or errors in demo)
 - Ensure fast loading and responsive design
 - Provide test accounts/credentials for judges
-- Deploy on reliable hosting (Vercel, Netlify, AWS)
+- Deploy on reliable hosting (Kamal deployment to VPS, AWS)

 **Blockchain Integration**:
 - Use Solana effectively (speed, low cost are key selling points)